ismalakazel/c-thread/README.md

 # Creating a thread in C

-*© Israel Pereira Ta*© Israel Pereira Tavares da Silva*vares da Silva*
+*© Israel Pereira Tavares da Silva*

 > POSIX Threads, usually referred to as pthreads, is an execution model that exists independently from a language, as well as a parallel execution model.
 It allows a program to control multiple different flows of work that overlap in time.